dannywillems/openmina/website/docs/developers/architecture.md

 ### Predictable State Management

-Every state change in OpenMina follows the same pattern:
+Every state change in the Rust node follows the same pattern:

 ```rust
 // 1.
 Action is dispatched